-The headteacher will report to the governing body regarding formal complaints received and the levels at which they have been resolved.
+The headteacher or head of school will report to the governing body regarding formal complaints received and the levels at which they have been resolved.
 No details identifying the complaint or any member of staff will be published.

 The governing body will review and evaluate complaints and their resolution to ensure that similar problems are avoided in the future or to see if they could have been managed any more efficiently.